-Threatened Bluefin Tuna Sells For $5,000 Per Pound In Tokyo Market
+Threatened Bluefin Tuna Sells For $3 Million In Tokyo Market

 "The tuna looks so tasty and very fresh, but I think I did (pay) a little too much," Kimura told reporters outside the Tokyo market, according to Reuters.
 The frequent auction winner has been known to pay well above market price for the immense fish.
 This purchase more than doubles the last record he set of $1.76 million for a slightly smaller fish in 2013.

-But many environmental groups would argue the price is still too low, for a species that has floated ever closer to extinction.
+But many environmental groups would argue the price is still too low for a species that has floated ever closer to extinction.
 Experts say demand for Pacific bluefin has led to overfishing, causing stocks of the fish to fall to just 2.6 percent of their historic size.

 "The celebration surrounding the annual Pacific bluefin auction hides how deeply in trouble this species really is," Jamie Gibbon, associate manager for global tuna conservation at The Pew Charitable Trusts, told the AP.

 Conservation groups blame demand from the sushi and sashimi industry for the rapid decline in population.
 Japan consumes 80 percent of the world's bluefin tuna.
-Along with other countries including Mexico, Korea and the United States, it has exceeded its fishing quotas in recent years.
+Along with countries including Mexico, Korea and the United States, it has exceeded its fishing quotas in recent years.

 The International Union for Conservation and Nature has listed the Pacific bluefin tuna as "vulnerable," which means a species is likely to become endangered unless the circumstances threatening its survival change.